nginxinc/nginx-ingress-workshops/SECURITY.md

 ## Latest Versions

-We advise users to run or update to the most recent release of the nginx_ingress_workshops.
-Older versions of the nginx_ingress_workshops may not have all enhancements and/or bug fixes applied to them.
+We advise users to run the most recent release of the nginx_ingress_workshops.
+Older versions of the nginx_ingress_workshops may not have all updates applied to them.

 ## Reporting a Vulnerability